 - Michigan Tech’s Archaeology Laboratory supports the processing, documenting, and cataloging of artifacts from field excavations.

-Industrial archeologists record, interpret, and preserve industrial and engineering-related artifacts, sites, and systems in their cultural and historical contexts.
-Industrial archeology generally applies to the study of industry since the Industrial Revolution, and it can include sites as old as seventeenth-century iron forges or as recent as twentieth-century steel mills.
+Industrial archaeologists record, interpret, and preserve industrial and engineering-related artifacts, sites, and systems in their cultural and historical contexts.
+Industrial archaeology generally applies to the study of industry since the Industrial Revolution, and it can include sites as old as seventeenth-century iron forges or as recent as twentieth-century steel mills.

-Our interdisciplinary approach fuses archeology, historic preservation, the history of technology, material culture, the history of architecture, and anthropology.
-Hands-on fieldwork, archeological surveys, and excavation—as well as architectural, historical, and archival research—reflect the emphasis upon the material remains of industry.
+Our interdisciplinary approach fuses archaeology, historic preservation, the history of technology, material culture, the history of architecture, and anthropology.
+Hands-on fieldwork, archaeological surveys, and excavation—as well as architectural, historical, and archival research—reflect the emphasis upon the material remains of industry.

 This program is characterized by interdisciplinary study, an emphasis upon material culture, and projects of scope and complexity.
 Research topics include the rise and decline of industrial facilities, the environmental consequences of past industrial developments, and heritage-related tourism, among others.

 To complete a doctoral degree, students must complete the following milestones: